nameless-and-blameless/TAG/reports/TAGDEF.md

 #### Mass Killing

-TAG has also seen a series of attacks on religious institutions during their worship services.
-Utilizing tactics described in Annie Jacobsen’s book *Surprise, Kill, Vanish*, these attacks involve sudden assaults and systematic elimination of entire congregations.

-The perpetrators have attacked the following churches:
+The following churches were sites of coordinated, surprise assaults during their respective weekly worship services.
+Each attack resulted in the death of all worshipers present:

 1. **Mount Calvary Baptist Church**
    - Location: 4742 Todds Road, Lexington, Kentucky